Webreaper/SolisAgileManager/README.md

 #### How does it work?

+First, check the 'Intelligent Go Charging' checkbox in the Settings screen, and save the settings.

-If Octopus sends you a smart-charge slot you'll see something like this in the logs:
+Then if Octopus sends you a smart-charge slot you'll see something like this in the logs:

 ```
   Found 2 IOG Smart-Charge slots (out of a total of 2 planned and 3 completed dispatches)"